 "You know, you could help me up!"
 Freddie said.

 Sam smirked then, deciding to take advantage of this special and rare opportunity.
 She extended her hand out towards Freddie, and the shocked look that crossed the dork's face was beyond priceless.
 He clearly couldn't believe that she was willingly and openly performing a small act of kindness.
 Towards him, of all people.

 Boy, was he in for an unpleasant surprise.

 As Freddie tightly cupped his hand in Sam's, she curved her fingers around his slightly larger hand and squeezed hard.
-Briefly clamping her eyes shut, she hoisted him off the ground in one full swoop.
+Briefly clamping her eyes shut, she hoisted him off the ground in one fell swoop.
 The motion was so swift that Freddie nearly lost his balance once he was back on his feet.
-Luckily for him, the tight clutch Sam had on his hand kept him in place.
+Luckily for him, though, the tight clutch Sam had on his hand kept him in place.
 She let go of his hand and grinned mischievously.

-"Uh…thanks…" Freddie said warily, straightening out his backpack.
+"Thanks," Freddie said, straightening out his backpack.

 Sam's blue eyes sparkled dangerously as she took a single step towards Freddie, who immediately leaned away from her.

 "Uhhh…" he said nervously, his eyes widening.
 What a pansy.
 "What are you doing?"

 "Like I said, just watch where you're walking next time, Fredbag," Sam said.
 She brought up a fist and smacked it into the palm of her hand, cracking her knuckles in a loud, disgusting manner.
 "Or I'll punch the fudge out of your face."
 She leaned in closer.
 Freddie leaned away farther.
 "Got it?"